mertol-okcu/live-chat/README.md

 # live-chat
-This project made by following Vue3 tutorial series created by Shaun Pelling.
+This project was done following the Vue 3 tutorial series created by Shaun Pelling.

 ## Project setup
 ```